Buy Local and Stretch Your Dollars in Belize

 Living the simple life in Belize can help you stretch your hard-earned money.
 This is good news for anyone seeking a place to live that offers a high quality of life on a fixed income, but this may mean planning for a different future.
 Tourists may not experience these cost savings, but full- and part-time residents living in Belize quickly begin to see the benefits.
 First, many costs are less than what you will be used to back home.
 Second, your lifestyle is likely to be different.
 It is less about keeping up with the Joneses and more about living a comfortable lifestyle.

 Placencia’s cost of living is very similar to that of Ambergris Caye.
 It is also a popular tourist area, with fantastic beaches.
-But you’ll need a car if you live there, or on most other areas on the mainland.
-On the other hand, you could live in Corozal or San Ignacio for less than US$2,000/month for a couple.
+However you’ll need a car if you live there, or on most other areas on the mainland.
+You could live in Corozal or San Ignacio for less than US$2,000/month for a couple.

-To become a Qualified Retirement Person, you are required to demonstrate that you can move US$24,000/year into Belize.
-This is for you, your spouse, and any dependents that move with you.
-So apparently the Belizean government assumes a North American can live comfortably for this amount in most areas of Belize.
+As mentioned in the retirement category, to become a Qualified Retirement Person, you are required to demonstrate that you can move US$24,000 per year into Belize.
+This amount covers you, your spouse, and any dependents that move with you.
+Reading between the lines you can see that $24,000 a year is what the Belizean government believes to be a comfortable amount for U.S. citizens to live on here.

 Personal spending habits can vary drastically, but the following sample is based on a two-person household living a comfortable expatriate lifestyle (not lavish, but not too meager).
 It is assuming that your own your home and car outright.